 The English Department Honors Program provides an opportunity for students to pursue a year-long independent project under the guidance of Department faculty.

 The Honors program is open to English majors who, at the beginning of the second semester of their junior year, have maintained a 3.6 in English and a 3.0 overall GPA.
-Prospective honors students should have completed the 219/220 requirement by the middle of the junior year, and a seminar by the end of the junior year.
+Prospective honors students should plan to fulfill the 201/202 requirement by the middle of the junior year and take a 400-level seminar by the end of the junior year.
 Transfer students with strong records of achievement, but who haven’t fulfilled these course requirements by the end of the junior year, can still submit an application.
 We’ll review such applications on a case-by-case basis.

-During the spring semester, there will be an orientation meeting for all students planning to write a thesis in the following year.
-At the meeting, the Honors Director will explain what writing a thesis entails, how to draft a proposal and discuss ways to secure the approval of a faculty advisor.
-Students join the honors track by submitting the draft proposal, signed by the advisor, before the end of the spring semester.
+During the spring semester, there will be an orientation meeting for all students who would like to write a thesis the following year.
+At the meeting, the Honors Director will explain what writing a thesis entails, how to draft a proposal, and how to find a faculty advisor.

 Students wishing to complete an English honors project in conjunction with a College Honors program will be required to secure the approval of both the Undergraduate Director and the appropriate College Dean at the end of the spring semester of the junior year.
 The project will have to be framed to satisfy both sets of requirements and expectations.
 Such students will also enroll in the English Department Proseminar.